vikalpgandha/blockchain_basics_docs/README.md

 - We can divide code of migration files into 2 parts.

-1. Part which deploys contracts into Netqork
+1. Part which deploys contracts into Network.
 2. Another part which will come after deployment and that part will interect with cotracts by executing transaction and other calls.

 ```